 The tools used by inside and outside sales teams differ quite a bit because of the additional technology needed by reps in the field.
 Outside sales teams need tools that can help them do things like build and manage territories, map routes, and monitor rep activity.

 For inside sales teams, the bulk of the tools use are related to activity automation.
-Tools like dialers and email tracking software are much more relevant to the inside sales landscape.
+Tools like dialers and email tracking software are much more relevant to the inside sales market.

 Tools for Outside Sales Teams